-SBC has recently undertaken to develop a program platform for the eventual implementation of the “Energiesprong” program in Canada.
+SBC has recently undertaken to develop a net zero energy program platform for the eventual implementation of the “Energiesprong” program in Canada.
 Energiesprong is a unique program approach to retrofit buildings originally developed in the Netherlands.
 The program aims to aggregate individual retrofit opportunities into large segments of demand for equipment suppliers and constructors, encouraging large scale investment and economies of scale in providing products and services to meet the retrofit demand.
 To date, the Dutch program has focused primarily on providing solutions for the social housing sector.
 SBC proposes to similarly focus on the social housing sector where aggregation of multiple projects can be achieved by engaging a small number of strategic housing providers as partners.

 As part of the background development, SBC undertook a variety of research efforts,including: